andresoro/kval/README.md

 Todo:

-* Add a max item size and/or max cache size
+* Add a max item size/ and or max cache size
-* Add file persistence for easy restarting
 * ~~Logging~~
 * ~~Add sharding~~
 * ~~Add item expiration (Use FIFO queue)~~